SERENYX LEAGUE

 These rules prevent intentional under-ranking and protect competitive integrity.

-4. ACCOUNT REQUIREMENTS, ANTI-SMURFING & INTEGRITY
+4. ACCOUNT REQUIREMENTS, ANTI-SMURFING & COMPETITIVE INTEGRITY

 Participation requires compliance with Epic Games policies and Serenyx League integrity standards.